coleenquadros/configuration/README.md

 Instructions:

-1. Submit a MR adding the resource to the `terraformResources` section in one of the namespace files.
+1. Submit a MR adding the resource to the `externalResources` section in one of the namespace files.
 Once the MR is merged, the output secret will be placed in the namespace AND in Vault.
   * The Vault secret has a predefined path: `app-sre/integrations-output/terraform-resources/<cluster_name>/<namespace_name>/<output_resource_name>`
 1. Submit another MR [adding the Vault secret](#manage-secrets-via-app-interface-openshiftnamespace-1yml-using-vault) to the `openshiftResources` section in all other namespace files:
   ```yaml